On the Impact of Control Signaling in RIS-Empowered Wireless Communications: Impact of the Control Channels

 \subsubsection{Algorithmic phase}

 This phase comprises the process of sending pilot sequences and the consequent evaluation of the configuration for the transmission.
-Regardless of the paradigm, each pilot sequence spans an entire \gls{tti}, but the switching time of the configuration must be taken into account as a guard period.
-Therefore, the actual time occupied by a pilot sequence is $\tau_p \le T - \tau_s$ and the number of samples $p$ of every pilot sequence results

-where $T_n$ is the symbol period in seconds.
-Assuming that the \gls{tti} and the symbol period are fixed, the \gls{ue} is able to compute the pilot length if it is informed about the guard period.
-On the other hand, the overall duration of the Algorithmic phase depends on the paradigm employed.
+Regardless of the paradigm, we assume each pilot sequence spans an entire \gls{tti}, but the configuration's switching time must be considered a guard period.
+Therefore, the actual time occupied by a pilot sequence is $\tau_p \le T - \tau_s$ and the number of samples $p$ of every pilot sequence is given by p = $\left\lfloor \frac{T - \tau_s}{T_n} \right\rfloor$, where $T_n$ is the symbol period in seconds.
+Assuming that the \gls{tti} duration and the symbol period are fixed, the \gls{ue} can compute the pilot length if it is informed about the guard period.
+The overall duration of the Algorithmic phase depends on the paradigm employed.

-\paragraph{\gls{oce}} In this case, the Algorithmic phase starts with $C\oce$ \glspl{tti}; at the beginning of each of these \glspl{tti}, the \gls{risc} loads a different configuration, while the \gls{ue} transmits replicas of the pilot sequence.
+\paragraph{\gls{oce}} In this case, the Algorithmic phase starts with $C\oce$ \glspl{tti}; at the beginning of each of them, the \gls{risc} loads a different configuration, while the \gls{ue} transmits replicas of the pilot sequence.
 After all the sequences are received, the \gls{ce} process at the \gls{bs} starts, followed by the configuration optimization.
-The time needed to perform the \gls{ce} and optimization processes depends on the algorithm, as well as the available hardware.
+The time needed to perform the \gls{ce} and optimization processes depends on the algorithm and the available hardware.
 To consider a generic case, we denote this time as $\tau_A = A T$.

 \paragraph{\gls{bsw} fixed frame structure} Similarly to the previous case, the Algorithmic phase starts with $C\bsw$ \glspl{tti}, at the beginning of which the \gls{risc} loads a different configuration, and the \gls{ue} transmits replicas of the pilot sequence.
-After all the sequences are received, the \gls{bs} selects the configuration as described in Sect.~\ref{sec:communication-paradigms:bsw}.
-The time needed to select the configuration is considered negligible, and hence the Acknowledgement phase may start in the \gls{tti} after the last pilot sequence is sent.
+After receiving all sequences, the \gls{bs} selects the configuration as described in Section~\ref{sec:communication-paradigms:bsw}.
+The time needed to select the configuration is considered negligible.
+Thus, the Setup phase may start in the \gls{tti} after the last pilot sequence is sent.